danpla/dpscreenocr/doc/manual.md

 A tip for Python users: note that in the examples above the association uses Python Launcher (py.exe) rather than a concrete Python executable (python.exe).
-This allows using [shebang][] lines to select the Python version on per-script basis.
+This allows using [shebang][] lines to select the Python version for each script.
 For more information, read [Using Python on Windows][].

 [Using Python on Windows]: https://docs.python.org/3/using/windows.html

 ##### Hiding console window

-Most scripting language interpreters for Windows are shipped with a special version of the executable that doesn't show the console window.
-For example, it's pyw.exe for Python and wlua.exe for Lua.
+Most scripting language interpreters for Windows come with a special version of the executable that doesn't show the console window.
+For example, this is pyw.exe for Python.

-A special file association is usually added during installation of the interpreter, so you can hide the console window by simply changing the extension of the script.
-For example, Python scripts with the ".pyw" extension are associated with pyw.exe instead of py.exe.
-Other languages can have their own conventions, like ".wlua" for Lua (wlua.exe).
-If such an association does not exist, create it manually as described in the previous section.
+The interpreter installer usually adds a special file association that allows you to hide the console window by changing the script extension (for example, to ".pyw" for Python).
+If such an association does not exist, you can create it as described in the previous section.

 ## History tab

 The History tab shows the history of the recognized texts.
 A text is only added here if the corresponding action is enabled in the [Actions tab].
-Each text has a timestamp taken at the moment you finish the selection.
+Each text has a timestamp taken when you finish the selection.

 # Tweaking

-This section describes how to change some settings that are not available in the dpScreenOCR's interface.
+This section describes how to change some settings that are not available in the dpScreenOCR interface.

 dpScreenOCR saves settings in settings.cfg.
 Depending on the platform, you can find it in the following directories:

+*   Unix-like systems: `~/.config/dpscreenocr`

 *   Windows: `%LOCALAPPDATA%\dpscreenocr`